yangziqi1998666/yangziqi1998666/README.md

 - ECE master student in University of Southern California
 - Bachelor's degree in Nanjing University of Posts and Telecommunications
-- Hoping to enter a top conpany as a software developer
+- Hoping to enter a top company as a software developer

 **Where to find me**